The independent researcher can be named, but not serve as the anchor of the deposit: HAL

 This creates a dependency relation.
 The independent researcher may participate, but only if another author supplies the institutional anchor.
 The independent researcher is therefore not fully excluded as a person, but is prevented from functioning as the legitimating source of the deposit.

-Here, the mechanism becomes louder.
+Here, the mechanism becomes normalized.
 The content is not the primary object of inquiry.
 The decisive question is author eligibility: academic status, institutional affiliation, doctoral position, or prior peer-reviewed publication.

 Quiet exclusion unclear threshold, non-actionable decision